 woods_' Niacinamide Lifting Mist is a seamless way to introduce this ingredient into your skincare routine — offering natural protection against the detrimental effects of blue light in a quick spritz.
 We love using it as a primer before applying our makeup.
 The addition of hyaluronic acid in the formula acts as a magnet for moisture to hydrate and plump the skin, whilst reducing the appearance of fine lines.

 Rejuvenate - Vitamin C

 This cult antioxidant was crowned the most googled skincare ingredient of 2020, garnering a staggering 1,211,000 web searches — and it’s not hard to understand why.
 It works to rejuvenate dull skin, stimulate collagen production, improve skin tone, and rehydrate the complexion.
 When it comes to blue light protection, vitamin C is your skincare saviour — it neutralises free radicals and protects the skin against excessive oxidative stress.

 woods_' Daily Mineral Gel is enriched with cloudberry, an ingredient that’s known to contain four times as much vitamin C as an orange.
 This lightweight facial moisturizer is a clean beauty staple for screen time, ensuring the complexion is visibly brightened and the skin is protected from harmful effects of free radicals.

 Replenish - Vitamin E

-Woods_ nourishing Vitamin E Serum provides the skin with a boost of Vitamin E to help strengthen its natural barrier.
-It also rehydrates the skin, prevents early signs of aging and helps to defend against free radicals.
+woods_' nourishing Vitamin E Serum provides the skin with a boost of vitamin E to help strengthen its natural barrier.
+It also rehydrates the skin, prevents early signs of aging, and helps defend against free radicals.